NMattyy/Thinkpad-T14s-G2-MacOS/GUIDE.md

 ## Troubleshooting

 You will likely get stuck at `[EB|#LOG:EXITBS:START]` so you have to follow [this guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.html#booter-issues).
-For my experience, you just have to set `EnableWriteUnprotector -> True`, `RebuildAppleMemoryMap -> False` and `SyncRuntimePermissions -> False`, then MacOS Recovery will boot
+For my experience, you just have to set `EnableWriteUnprotector -> True`, `RebuildAppleMemoryMap -> False` and `SyncRuntimePermissions -> False`, then MacOS Recovery will boot (If you need to dualboot windows using opencore you have to set `SyncRuntimePermissions -> True`.
+Should not work but... it does.)

-If you're using Itwlm instead of AirportItlwm you won't initially have access to the internet so you have to edit the `info.plist` that you find inside `itlwm.kext`to manually add your wifi into the configuration to use It without the Heliport.
-If you can't get it work and you can't use your ethernet, if you have an android device you can use as usb tethering, you can install [HoRNDIS.kext](https://drive.google.com/file/d/1oBKn5JwKisGOaADY5dE85-coVNqXrkFx/view).
+If you're using `Itwlm` instead of `AirportItlwm`, in Recovery, you won't initially have access to the WIFI panel, as you can't use Heliport, so you have to edit the `info.plist` that you find inside `itlwm.kext`to manually add your WIFI info into the configuration to allow `Itwlm` to connect to it without Heliport.
+If you can't get it to work and you can't use your ethernet, if you have an android device you can use as usb tethering, you can install [HoRNDIS.kext](https://drive.google.com/file/d/1oBKn5JwKisGOaADY5dE85-coVNqXrkFx/view).

 ## Post-Install